 The only reason to get into Bengal breeding is to improve the breed and do what you love with a passion.
 You have to love the Bengal cats and the breed, each and every one, to make it worthwhile.
 This is NOT for everyone.

 OK, lets talk money.
 Many people see the price of a Bengal (or other top pedigreed cat, dog, horse, etc.) and think the Bengal breeder MUST be making a bundle to charge so much for those Bengal kittens!
 Not so.
-A quality Bengal queen runs from $2,000 up to as much as $3,500 and sometimes even much more.
-A quality Bengal stud is usually just a bit less and stud fees run from $1,500 – $2,500 and shipping adds another $250+ dollars (within the states).
+A quality Bengal queen runs from $2,800 up to as much as $3,500 and sometimes even much more.
+A quality Bengal stud is usually just about the same or more depending if they have been shown in T.I.C.A. cat shows.
+Stud fees run from $1,500 – $2,500 and shipping adds another $250+ dollars (within the states).
 If you decide to keep a Bengal stud, you’ll want to include the cost of developing his housing, as it is rare that a whole Bengal male will be able to run loose in the home (this is also required for many Bengal Queens).
 So, long before Bengal kittens are a consideration, some real money must be spent.
+I do not send my Queens out to other people Studs for I am a closed Cattery and do not want to bring any sickness into my home or my Bengal Cattery.

 Lets talk food for a moment.
 I give my Bengal cats and Kittens the best.
 Royal Canin and A Taste of the Wild , Natural Balance, Evo and other high quality foods are available that are grain-free.
 A Taste of the Wild has NO grain what so ever, so do the others I mentioned, so it is a bit more expensive, because grains, especially corn, is a cheap filler in most pet food.
 Grain-free food is so much better for your Bengal cat or Kitten.
 Lower generation cats, F1-F3 really do much better on this diet.
 All Bengal Queens need to stay on kitten food, at least 4 bags a month (we will add this up at the end).
 Bengal kittens, after 4 months, get Royal Canin kitten or Taste of the Wild (or what ever your choice is).
 Kittens below 4 months and weaning get Baby Cat.
 Adult bengal studs get Adult Indoor Royal Canin.